OronaDaniel/CSUCI_Companion/data-ingestion/course-scraper/README.md

 - Install deps for this scraper: `pip install -r requirements.txt` (Scrapy)

 ## How to run
-From this directory:
+From `data-ingestion/course-scraper/`:

 ```bash
 scrapy crawl CourseScrape -a term=spring-2024 -O output.json
 ```

 - `term` is optional; defaults to `fall-2023` if omitted.
 - `output.json` is gitignored.
-A small example schema is in `../../data/samples/output_sample.json`.
+A small example schema is in `../../data/samples/sample_output.json`.

 ## What it scrapes
 Traverses the schedule-of-classes site (subject → course → section) to extract course names, sections, class numbers, types, days/times, locations, instructors, and units.
 See `my_university_scraper/spiders/course_scrape.py`.